jmlepisto/clatter/README.md

 handshakes proposed by PQNoise - so that we can keep on benefitting from the clarity and formal security guarantees of Noise even in post-quantum era.

+## PQ Handshake Notation

+Noise uses a simple pattern language for defining the handshake patterns.
+PQ patterns follow these same rules, only substituting DH tokens with `ekem` and `skem` operations, which indicate sending of a ciphertext that was encapsulated to the ephemeral/static key of the receiving party.

 ## Differences to PQNoise paper

 * PQNoise presents the possibility to use different KEMs for ephemeral, initiator, and responder.